Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

 with your last name).
 - The Methods & Data section should be about 3 to 7 pages, including tables.
 - The document should be formatted as follows:
-- 12 pt.
-Garamond or Times New Roman font
     - 1-inch margins
     - Double spacing
     - Page numbers in right-hand corner
     - Title and name on first page (or title page)
-- Chicago style citations
+    - Chicago/APA style citations

 2. Data Appendix.
 The Data Appendix is a document that serves as a codebook for the analysis data files.
 It should be saved in the Documents folder.
 The Data Appendix